Global Academic Programs

 TanzaniaThe Tanzania program, also run with the World Leadership School, takes place in July.
 Students and teachers spend the two week Spring Intensive period studying the history, ecology, and cultures of Tanzania.
 They learn East African folktales and the basics of Kiswahili.
 They also read and discuss different perspectives on international development and critiques of volunteering abroad.
 After a brief orientation near Arusha, including a hike on Mt.
 Kilimanjaro, the group travels to Karatu, where students are introduced to their “buddies” for the week at Banjika Secondary School.
 Together, the students from Berkeley Carroll and Banjika work through a curriculum that explores leadership, gender, opportunity and education.
 At the program’s conclusion, the entire group goes on safari in Ngorongoro Crater.

-Berkeley Carroll's newest program is offered every other year in partnership with the Brooklyn-based organization, The Paideia Institute.
+Berkeley Carroll's newest program (read the trip blog) is offered every other year in partnership with the Brooklyn-based organization, The Paideia Institute.
 The academic program, for students of Latin language and Roman history, focuses on the heart of the ancient Roman world, including sites in Naples, Pompeii, Herculaneum, and Rome.